Sadiah Qureshi

 Overview

-Professor Qureshi joined the University of Manchester in 2023 to take up a Chair in Modern British History.
-She is a Fellow of the Royal Historical Society, Royal Anthropological Institute, and the Linnean Society.
+Professor Qureshi is a writer and historian who joined the University of Manchester in 2023 to take up a Chair in Modern British History.
 You can email her by adding ‘sadiah.qureshi’ to ‘@manchester.ac.uk’.

 RESEARCH

 At the broadest level, Professor Qureshi is a historian of race, science, and empire.
-Her research explores how racialised knowledge is produced, circulated, and mobilised in the modern world to create hierarchies of value for life on earth.
-Her research traces the lasting legacies of these ideas and practices for a variety of present-day political issues, from anti-racism to land rights, and conservation, in the present.
+Her research explores how racialised knowledge has been produced, circulated, and mobilised in the modern world to create hierarchies of value for life on earth.
+Her research traces the lasting legacies of these ideas and practices for a variety of present-day political issues, from antiracism to land rights, and conservation, in the present.

 Race and Anthropology

 Professor Qureshi often discusses her research in talks and podcasts.
-Her most recent podcast was for Greendreamer.
+Her most recent podcasts were for BBC History Extra and Green Dreamer.
 You can also listen to her discussing extinction for the British Academy’s Why History?
 Vanished: Extinction Past and Present lecture, and ONCA’s Lost Species Day 2020 events.

 You can also listen to her contributions to Bonnie Greer’s In Search of Black History, Stephen Fry’s Victorian Secrets, Marc Fennell’s Stuff the British Stole for ABC Radio National, and Sushma Jansari’s The Wonder House podcast.